fretbuzz/mimir_snakemake_t2/new_README.md

 If you attempt to perform two analyses on the same piece of collected data using the same "cur_experiment_name", then the former analysis will be overwritten by the latter.

+A model can be applied to new data by running
 ```
 python mimir.py --training_config_json [path_to_training_config_file] --eval_config_json [path_to_testing_config_file]
 ```